 Hold the sponge.
-Before you start scrubbing with a homemade disinfectant spray, here's what doctors want you to know about natural disinfectants like vinegar amid the coronavirus pandemic.
+Before you start scrubbing with a homemade disinfectant spray, here's what experts want you to know about natural disinfectants such as vinegar amid — and after — the pandemic.

-If you're struggling to find disinfectants in local stores, it only makes sense that you'd consider turning to so-called natural disinfectants like vinegar, tea tree oil, and hydrogen peroxide.
-But just because you read about these cleaners online doesn't mean they're actually effective at killing pathogens, including the novel coronavirus.
+If you're struggling to find disinfectants in local stores, it only makes sense that you'd consider turning to so-called natural disinfectants such as vinegar, tea tree oil, and hydrogen peroxide.
+But just because you read about these cleaners online doesn't mean they're actually effective at killing pathogens, including the coronavirus.
 (Related: How to Keep Your Home Clean and Healthy If You're Self-Quarantined Because of the Coronavirus)